 Here are a few general tips that would apply to all questions on this form:

 💮 Try to avoid saying something is “always” or “never” true or that you “can” or “cannot” do something, unless it really is always or never.
-If it is not always, then you can write “sometimes” “on my bad days….” or “when I am having symptoms…” or “most of the time…”
+If it is not always, then you can write “typically” or “usually” or “when I am having symptoms…” or “on most days…”

 💮 Include repercussions.
 For example, “I cannot walk more than x feet without needing to stop and rest.”
 “I cannot lift more than x pounds without causing pain in my hands and back.”